-We are experienced in collaborative planning and neighbourhood planning and can either organise events ourselves or deliver them together with partners.
-We facilitate workshops and consultation to support masterplan development, working with local communities to define and refine how a new site will integrate into the existing town or village.
+We are experienced in collaborative/community planning and neighbourhood planning and can either organise events ourselves or deliver them together with partners.
+We facilitate workshops and consultation to support masterplan development, working with local communities to define and refine how a new site will integrate into the existing area.

 A proposed garden suburb to provide for the housing and social needs of the local community.
-The site straddles East Herts and Welwyn Hatfield councils, providing a total of more than 2,556 homes, three schools, shops and other facilities.
-Whilst it is in the Green Belt it has been allocated in both emerging local plans.
+The site neatly straddles East Herts and Welwyn Hatfield councils, providing a total of more than 2,556 homes, three schools, shops and other facilities.
+Whilst it is in the green belt it has been allocated in both emerging local plans.
 East Herts DC local plan was adopted in 2018 whereas the Welwyn Hatfield local plan is currently with the inspector.